 - Radcliffe Institute for Advanced Study, Harvard University.
 The fellowships are designed to support scholars, scientists, artists, and writers of exceptional promise and demonstrated accomplishments who wish to pursue work in academic and professional fields and in the creative arts.

-- School for Advanced Research provides a dynamic environment for the advanced study and communication of knowledge about human culture, evolution, history, and creative expression.
+- School for Advanced Research provides a dynamic environment for the advanced study and communication of knowledge about human culture, evolution, history and creative expression.

 - Smithsonian Office of Fellowships and Internships offers fellowships for doctoral students in American social and cultural history, animal behavior, anthropology, archeology, art history, astronomy, astrophysics, biology, earth sciences, ecology, environmental science, folklife, history of science and technology, linguistics, materials research, molecular biology and paleobiology.

 - Social Science Research Council.
-SSRC fellowship and grant programs provide support and professional recognition to innovators within fields, and especially to younger researchers whose work and ideas will have longer-term impact on society and scholarship.
-These programs often target the spaces between disciplines, where new perspectives emerge and struggle for acceptance, thus ensuring the production of knowledge and expertise on key topics, regions, and social challenges.
+SSRC fellowship and grant programs provide support and professional recognition to innovators within fields, and especially to younger researchers whose work and ideas will have a longer-term impact on society and scholarship.
+These programs often target the spaces between disciplines, where new perspectives emerge and struggle for acceptance, thus ensuring the production of knowledge and expertise on key topics, regions and social challenges.

 - Society for American Archaeology.
 The Native American Scholarships Fund is an endowment established to foster a sense of shared purpose and positive interaction between archaeologists and Native Americans.